Josiah Stancil

 Josiah's car was totaled.
 He bought a new 1935 Chevrolet.

-Josiah took Harold,10 and Paul, 13, along with daughter Mozelle, 23, her
+Josiah took Harold, 10 and Paul, 13, along with daughter Mozelle, 23, her

 children, Euris, 5 and Barbara 4 to White Lake, NC.
 Josiah hitched an open

 shallow trailer to the Chevrolet.
 The children rode in the trailer.
-White Lake
+White Lake was 75 miles away.

 The grandkids loved the cool watermelons achieved by lowering them it into the